-- 4.1 The executives of the organization shall include president, vice-president, coordinator, secretary, facilitator, and treasurer. - 4.2 The broad responsibilities of each executive position are as follows: - 4.2.1 President is the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization's constitution and policies. - 4.2.2 Vice-President acts as an advocate and resource for the academic issues of members, ensuring accessible, high quality education and shares the duties of the President in the latter's absence with assistance. - 4.2.3 Coordinator acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus. - 4.2.4 Secretary oversees events organized by the group for the benefit of members and the campus community and keeps the minutes of all official meetings. - 4.2.5 Facilitator is responsible for the betterment of student life, promoting a safe, accessible, equitable and barrier-free campus. - 4.2.6 Treasurer oversees the organization's finances and is charge of developing and enhancing the delivery of member services - 4.3 Only student members of the organization may hold executive positions. - 4.4 The executive positions collectively will form a committee that acts as the primary steward of the organization. - 4.5 This committee is collectively responsible for the day-to-day decision making of the organization including but not limited to monitoring finances, event planning and execution, member services, and advocating on behalf of members to Administration and student government. - 4.6 This committee cannot make amendments to the constitution without the approval of the general membership at a valid general meeting. - 4.7 The term of each executive will last from May 1 following their election to April 30 of the following year. - 4.8 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the President.
-Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the President, and no ratification by the organization shall be required to make the resignation official.
+- 4.1 The executives of the organization shall include presidents, Vice-President Academics, Vice-President External, Vice-President campus life, Vice-President Students, Vice-President Campus life, Vice-President Operations. - 4.2 The broad responsibilities of each executive position are as follows: - 4.2.1 President is the official spokesperson of the organization and provides direction for all components of the organization in a manner consistent with the organization's constitution and policies. - 4.2.2 Vice-President Academics acts as an advocate and resource for the academic issues of members, ensuring accessible, high quality education. - 4.2.3 Vice-President External acts as a liaison between the organization and other student clubs, societies, organizations, and groups on and off campus. - 4.2.4 Vice-President Campus Life oversees events organized by the group for the benefit of members and the campus community. - 4.2.5 Vice-President Students is responsible for the betterment of student life, promoting a safe, accessible, equitable and barrier-free campus. - 4.2.6 Vice-President Operations oversee the organization's finances and is charge of developing and enhancing the delivery of member services. - 4.2.7 Vice-President Human Resources is responsible for the hiring and training of all organizational associates while developing human resources practices and policies to maintain a positive and safe working environment for group members. - 4.3 Only student members of the organization may hold executive positions. - 4.4 The executive positions collectively will form a committee that acts as the primary steward of the organization. - 4.5 This committee is collectively responsible for the day-to-day decision making of the organization including but not limited to monitoring finances, event planning and execution, member services, and advocating on behalf of members to Administration and student government. - 4.6 This committee cannot make amendments to the constitution without the approval of the general membership at a valid general meeting. - 4.7 The term of each executive will last from May 1 following their election to April 30 of the following year.

-- 4.9 Any vacancy of executives shall be filled by the President or designate of the organization until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted. - 4.10 If the President resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
+- 4.8 Any executive of the organization may resign, provided that such resignation is made in writing and delivered to the President.
+Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the President, and no ratification by the organization shall be required to make the resignation official. - 4.9 Any vacancy of executives shall be filled by the President or designate of the organization until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted. - 4.10 If the President resigns, notice of such resignation must be submitted in writing and delivered to the executive committee at a valid executive meeting.
 Unless any such resignation is, by its terms, effective on a later date, it shall be effective on delivery to the executive committee, and no ratification by the organization shall be required to make the resignation official. - 4.11 Any vacancy of the President shall be filled by another executive committee member appointed by a simple and clear majority of the executive committee until such a time where a by-election is held, a permanent appointment occurs, or a hiring process is conducted.